rkodirkhonov/JavaScript_cbn_challenges/README.md

 Challenge 14
 Write a function, callTimes, that returns a new function.
 The new function should return the number of times it’s been called.

+Challenge 15
+Create a function roulette that accepts a number (let us call it n), and returns a function.
+The returned function will take no arguments, and will return the string 'spin' the first n - 1 number of times it is invoked.
+On the very next invocation (the nth invocation), the returned function will return the string 'win'.
+On every invocation after that, the returned function returns the string 'pick a number to play again'.

+Challenge 16
+Create a function average that accepts no arguments, and returns a function (that will accept either a number as its lone argument, or no arguments at all).
+When the returned function is invoked with a number, the output should be average of all the numbers have ever been passed into that function (duplicate numbers count just like any other number).
+When the returned function is invoked with no arguments, the current average is outputted.
+If the returned function is invoked with no arguments before any numbers are passed in, then it should return 0.